MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-fulldisk-boot-error.md

     disk_error_action = HALT
     ```

-### Resolution: Disable HALT conditions temporarily
+### Resolution: Disable HALT configuration temporarily

 If the auditd configuration causes the system shutdown on audit log failures, temporarily disabling the `HALT` configuration will allow the VM to boot to the full OS for remediation.
 Once the system is booted, use normal OS tools to check the filesystem utilization or expand the disk if needed.
 Once the issue is resolved, revert the configuration file to the previous state as soon as possible.

-To disable HALT conditions temporarily, follow these steps:

 1. Take a snapshot of the OS disk to provide a recovery state.